g-r-a-v-e-l-y/g-r-a-v-e-l-y.github.io/content/posts/2008/2008-10-25-gs_linkedin.md

 permalink: "/gs_linkedin.html"
 ---

-## Dynamically present Linkedin.com profile hresume data
+## Dynamically present Linkedin.com profile hresume data on your Textpattern blog

 ### Summary

-gs\_linkedin is a port of [Brad Touesnard’s](http://brad.touesnard.com/) Wordpress plugin [LinkedIn hResume](http://wordpress.org/extend/plugins/linkedin-hresume/).
+gs\_linkedin is [Textpattern](https://textpattern.com/) a port of [Brad Touesnard’s](http://brad.touesnard.com/) Wordpress plugin [LinkedIn hResume](http://wordpress.org/extend/plugins/linkedin-hresume/).
 It grabs the Microformated hResume block from your LinkedIn public profile page allowing you to add it to any page with a simple textpattern tag and apply your own styles.

 Thanks to Mariano Absatz for help reporting bugs.